mckeeh3/woe-sim/README-kind.md

 ### Create a Load Balancer to enable external access

-Create a load balancer to enable access to the WOE Sim microservice HTTP endpoint.
+Create a load balancer to enable access to the woe-sim microservice HTTP endpoint.

 ~~~bash
 kubectl expose deployment woe-sim --type=LoadBalancer --name=woe-sim-service